jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/privacy/index.md

 You can visit the Website without telling us who you are or revealing any information by which someone could identify you as a specific, identifiable individual.
-If, however, you wish to use some of the Website’s features, you may be asked to provide certain Personal Information (for example, your name and e-mail address).
+If, however, you wish to use some of the Website's features, you may be asked to provide certain Personal Information (for example, your name and email address).
 We receive and store any information you knowingly provide to us when you create an account, publish content, make a purchase, or fill any online forms on the Website.
 When required, this information may include the following: